fbzavaleta/ThingSpeaks_DataIngestor/README.md

 For this example, i am using [this](https://thingspeak.com/channels/1350261) public channel about quality air on germany location.

-Now, you need to setup your database sql script with the table and fields where is going to store teh data.
+Now, you need to setup your database sql script with the table and fields where is going to store the data.

 ```bash
 vim database.sql
 ```

-All done, let´s use thye software!!!
+All done, let´s use the software!!!

 ## Use the software

-Now with the environment ready, we can run the app:
+Now with your environment ready, we can run the app:

 ```bash
 docker-compose up